Doublevil/scbspeedrun/tech/CableCart.md

 ## Grab-hopping

-A very useful move with the hook is to jump immediately after grabbing.
+A very useful move with the cable is to jump immediately after grabbing.
 This move is easy to do and will preserve your jumping horizontal speed, while allowing you to move around obstacles in the most reliable way.

-It's also by far the fastest way to move vertically with the hook.
+It's also by far the fastest way to move vertically with the cable.

 ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/tech/Movement_CableGrabHopping.webp)